sanzaru/SN74HC595/README.md

   return 0;
 }
 ```
-See the example.cpp for a full example - the library is quite easy.
+See the example.cpp for a full example - the library is quite easy to use.